 [Section 67 amended: No. 59 of 1995 s.
 12; No. 26 of 1999 s.
 99(3).]

-68. Trust accounts, use of etc.
+68. Use of trust accounts

-(1) Every agent who holds a current triennial certificate shall maintain one or more trust accounts, designated or evidenced as such, in the prescribed manner, with an authorised financial institution and shall, as soon as practicable, pay to the credit of that account or those accounts all moneys received by him for or on behalf of any other person in respect of transactions.
+(1) Every agent who holds a current triennial certificate must maintain at least 1 trust account exclusively for the purposes of this Act, designated or evidenced as such, in the prescribed manner, with an authorised financial institution and must, as soon as practicable, pay to the credit of that account or those accounts all moneys received by the agent for or on behalf of any other person in respect of transactions.

 (2) Moneys so paid into any such trust account shall not be available for the payment of the debt of any other creditor of the agent, or be liable to be attached or taken in execution under the order or process of any court at the instance of any such creditors.